okta/okta-signin-widget/README.md

 - **features.callRecovery** - Allow users with a configured mobile phone number to recover their password using a voice call.
 Defaults to `false`.

 - **features.webauthn** - Display and use factors supported by the FIDO 2.0 (Web Authentication) security standard.
 Enabling this feature will prevent the widget from invoking the legacy Windows Hello factor.
-Defaults to `false`.
+Defaults to `true`.

 - **features.selfServiceUnlock** - Display the "Unlock Account" link to allow users to unlock their accounts.
 Defaults to `false`.